hexojs/site/source/docs/plugins.md

 Paramter | Description
 --- | ---
 `rule` | File path matching rule.
-This value can be a regular expression or a string.
+This value can be a [Backbone-style route](http://backbonejs.org/#Router), a regular expression or a function.
 `fn` | Processor function

 `fn` is invoked with 2 arguments: